facebook/rocksdb/java/JavaFFI.md

  The `FFIDB` class, which implements the public Java FFI API methods, makes use of `FFIMethod` and `FFILayout` to make the code for each individual method as idiomatic and efficient as possible.
 This class also contains `java.lang.foreign.MemorySession` and `java.lang.foreign.SegmentAllocator` objects which control the lifetime of native memory sessions and allow us to allocate lifetime-limited native memory which can be written and read by Java, and passed to native methods.

- At the user level, we then present a method which wraps the details of use of `FFIMethod` and `FFILayout` to implement our core Java API `get()` method
+ At the user level, we then present a method which wraps the details of use of `FFIMethod` and `FFILayout` to implement our single, core Java API `get()` method

  ```java
  public GetPinnableSlice getPinnableSlice(final ReadOptions readOptions,